 Future demand is expected to include JCSD potable and non-potable demand, Jacumba Valley Ranch Water Company, and private domestic users.
 Potable groundwater use from JCSD, the Jacumba Valley Ranch Water Company, and private domestic users is expected to be similar to current conditions over the long-term.
 JCSD has the potential to serve non-potable from the Highland Center and the Park Well.

-Based on the current pump capacity of the Highland Center and Park Wells, maximum non-potable annual production from JCSD wells screened in the Jacumba Valley alluvial aquifer is 410 afy.
-This estimate is based on continuous pumping for 1 year at a maximum flow rate of 174 gpm and 80 gpm from the Highland Center Well and Park Well, respectively.

 JCSD is currently completing a manganese water treatment system for Wells #7 and #8 that will ultimately serve all potable water demands for its customers (Dudek 2016b).
 This treatment system is expected to come online in the next few months (spring 2019).
 Once the treatment facility is operational, the JCSD water supply will be sourced from the fractured rock aquifer rather than the Jacumba Valley alluvial aquifer.

 Table 3-1 provides historical, current, and future water demand from the proposed Project, other proposed projects, and Project O&M. The future projected water demand conservatively evaluates the Project and other proposed projects taking place concurrently.